 The treatment for prostate cancer will depend on a variety of factors, including the stage and grade of the cancer, your overall health, and your personal preferences.

-Some common treatment options for prostate cancer include:
+Some standard treatment options for prostate cancer include:

 - Active surveillance: This is a watch-and-wait approach where the cancer is monitored closely, but no treatment is given unless the cancer begins to grow or spread.
 Active surveillance is often recommended for men with early-stage, low-grade prostate cancer that is not causing any symptoms.

-- Surgery: Surgery to remove the prostate gland (prostatectomy) is a common treatment for prostate cancer.
+- Surgery: Surgery to remove the prostate gland (prostatectomy) is a standard treatment for prostate cancer.
 There are several types of prostatectomy, including open surgery, laparoscopic surgery, and robotic-assisted surgery.
-The type of surgery that is recommended will depend on the stage and grade of the cancer, as well as the patient’s overall health.
+The type of surgery recommended will depend on the stage and grade of the cancer and the patient’s overall health.

-- Radiotherapy: This treatment uses high-energy beams, such as X-rays or protons, to kill cancer cells.
+- Radiotherapy uses high-energy beams, such as X-rays or protons, to kill cancer cells.
 Radiotherapy can be given externally, using a machine to deliver the radiation, or internally, using radioactive seeds implanted in the prostate gland.

 - Hormonal therapy: This treatment works by blocking the production or action of hormones, such as testosterone, which can fuel the growth of prostate cancer cells.
 Hormonal therapy is often used in combination with other treatments, such as surgery or radiotherapy.

-- Chemotherapy: This treatment uses medications to kill cancer cells or stop them from growing.
+- Chemotherapy: This treatment uses medications to kill or stop cancer cells from growing.
 Chemotherapy is typically reserved for men with advanced prostate cancer that has spread to other parts of the body.

 What kind of information will the insurance companies ask me or be interested in?